 - 1. The Queen's Speech on 10 May announced a Levelling Up and Regeneration Bill, which was then presented to Parliament on 11 May.
 The Bill aims to drive local growth, empower local leaders to regenerate their areas, and ensure everyone can share in the UK's success.
-It will place a duty on the Government to set Levelling Up missions, and produce an annual report updating the country on the delivery of these missions. - 2.
-The LGA responded to the announcement of the Bill by welcoming the steps it takes to extend devolution, and make good on the commitment in the Levelling Up White Paper to offer all of England the opportunity to benefit from a devolution deal by 2030. - 3.
+It will place a duty on the Government to set Levelling Up missions, and produce an annual report updating the country on the delivery of these missions. - The LGA responded to the announcement of the Bill by welcoming the steps it takes to extend devolution, and make good on the commitment in the Levelling Up White Paper to offer all of England the opportunity to benefit from a devolution deal by 2030. - 3.
 The LGA response also emphasised that turning levelling up from a political slogan to a reality will only be achieved if councils have the powers and funding they need to address regional inequality, tackle concentrations of deprivation and make towns and communities across England attractive places to live, work and visit. - 4.
 Following the publication of the Bill, officers have been analysing the sections of the Bill relating to the levelling up missions and metrics, and devolution and governance.
-Officers have met with the District Councils Network and the County Councils Network to understand their views on the Bill and the implications for their members. - 5.
-In line with the policy responsibilities of the People and Places Board this report focuses those provisions directly relating to devolution and the levelling up missions.
+Officers have met with the District Councils' Network and the County Councils Network to understand their views on the Bill and the implications for their members.
+While direct implications for the devolved governance arrangements of urban councils are fewer, given the close relationship between urban councils and their surrounding areas, members are invited to share their views on the Bill's governance proposals. - 5.
+In line with the policy responsibilities of the City Regions Board this report focuses those provisions directly relating to devolution and the levelling up missions.
 The LGA's response to provisions relating to housing and regeneration is being led by the Economy, Environment, Housing and Transport Board.